robert-sipho/pefa_nest-cam/README.md

 To investigate potential benefits of higher nest attendance, we'll model the daily survival of each nestling according to age, brood size, rain, and parental attendance using known-fate models.

 ### 2. Bayesian Nets
-If necessary, this bayes nets can be used to solidfy the causal pathways between interacting covariates (conditional probabilities) that link nest attendance with nestling survival.
+If necessary, bayes nets can be used to solidfy the causal pathways between interacting covariates (conditional probabilities) that link nest attendance with nestling survival.
 I'll work on this after non-linear models/known-fates are finalized (very soon).